 The society has also relocated a one-room schoolhouse, as well as a post office to the site.
 Neither building has anything to do with the Ingalls family, but the historical society is working on creating the era.
 A visit to the site definitely gives one a glimpse into the daily lives of those who lived in or near Independence.

-As I stood outside the cabin, I let my eyes wander across the prairie trying to imagine what the Ingalls family must have felt when they first arrived in this part of the country – grassland for as far as the eye could see – no civilization to speak of.
+As I stood outside the cabin, I let my eyes wander across the prairie.
+I was trying to imagine what the Ingalls family must have felt when they first arrived in this part of the country.
+Much like now they saw grassland for as far as the eye could see.
+Undoubtedly there was no civilization to speak of.

-It was inspiring to once again walk in the path of those who came before us, at a time when the land was so unsettled, and to get a small glimpse into their lives.
+It was inspiring to once again walk in the path of those who came before us.
+It was a time when the land was so unsettled.
+Just getting a small glimpse in to their lives was memorable.
 Sadly, a year later they were on the move again; leaving the land because of the government treaty.

 The Ingalls Travels